craigbrett17/blindspot/docs/index.md

 ### Project Status

-This app is stable at version 2.1 and is ready for use.
-Hit the download button to get it now!
+This app is currently actively being tested at beta version 2.2.
+Go to the [Github release](https://github.com/craigbrett17/blindspot/releases/latest) to get yourself a copy!